Contents

 Buses from Uyuni leave daily, with one morning bus and one evening bus taking 4-6 hours.

-You can find most of the bus companies on the corner of Cabrera St. and Arce Av.
-Buses arrive and depart from this spot.
-Due to the lack of infrastructure, there is no formal bus timetable so best to arrive the day before and check times.
+You can find most of the bus companies on the corner of Cabrera St. and Arce Av, which is also the departure/arrival location for buses.
+Due to the lack of infrastructure, there is no formal bus timetable so it’s best to arrive the day before and check times.

 How To Get To Villazon From Tupiza

-Mini-buses leave from Tupiza daily and start from 6AM in the morning.
+Mini-buses leave from Tupiza daily and start from 6am.

 Once each mini-bus is filled (7 people max) it will leave so there are no specific times.
 If you are looking to book a direct time, then larger bus companies also depart from the station later in the day.
 You can check these times out and book directly in the station.